 Claude Sonnet 5 Explained: What's New and What It Means for You

-Claude Sonnet 5 is Anthropic's new default AI model, live since June 30, 2026.
+Claude Sonnet 5 is Anthropic's default AI model, live since June 30, 2026.
 If you use the free Claude app, you already have it -- it quietly replaced Sonnet 4.6 at no cost.
-Anthropic says it performs close to its top Opus 4.8 model and is better at planning and using tools like browsers.
+Anthropic said it performs close to Opus 4.8, the flagship at the time; Opus 5 replaced that model on July 24, 2026.

 Key Takeaways

-• Sonnet 5 is the new default for free and paid Claude users as of June 30, 2026.
+- Sonnet 5 is the new default for free and paid Claude users as of June 30, 2026.
 It replaced Sonnet 4.6.

-• Free users get it too.
+- Free users get it too.
 This is the headline for most people: a brand-new, near-top-tier model is now the free default, at no cost.

-• You do not need to do anything.
+- You do not need to do anything.
 The switch was automatic.
 Open Claude and you are already on Sonnet 5.

-• It is better at doing things, not just answering.
+- It is better at doing things, not just answering.
 It can make plans and use tools like browsers and terminals more reliably, which matters as Claude takes on multi-step tasks.

 What Is Claude Sonnet 5?